bernedom/bernedom.github.io/about/index.md

 layout: page
 title: About
 permalink: /about/
+image: /assets/images/portrait.jpg
 ---

+I am Dominik, a professional software engineer, blogger, and conference speaker with 20 years of professional software development under my belt.
+I code mainly in C++ and have worked on many software projects, from writing bleeding-edge software for surgical simulators in a startup, to maintaining large legacy platforms for large corporations in the MedTech industry, to creating IoT solutions and writing pilot software for drones.
+I believe that well-designed and maintained build environments are one of the key elements to enable teams to write software efficiently and excel at creating quality software.
+When I am not writing code, I occasionally write articles for my blog or speak at conferences about software development.

 Modern software development is a team sport that no longer happens behind closed doors.
 As a professional C++ developer and agilist I believe that software projects do not have to be painful and risky to execute.